 Abstract: In space-matter model both matter and space have three spatial dimensions.
 Time is the result of the action-reaction of space and matter.
-The action-reaction motions of space and matter must be synchronized.
-The synchronization of these motions needs algorithms of both sides; matter and space must have algorithms.
-Space cannot be defined without matter.
 Space is what matter uses as space.
 Matter is what can exist as matter in the given space.
-The relation of space and matter cannot be created if the amount of information of space and matter cannot maintain the relationship of space and matter.

 In space-matter model solely through the use of space waves, we can express spatial distance, time and energy.
 It is possible to express all these phenomena in eVolt, so meters can be converted into seconds or into kgs and vice versa.
 Saying this, we must realize that there is a surprising gateway between space and matter.
+Using this approach we can give new definitions of space, matter and time.
+Our Space we know as Space has the biggest density.
+Matter has always smaller density.
+From the viewpoint of a given matter there can be more than one space.
+Matter is able to use another matter as space, if the proportion of their densities is in a given range.
+This kind of space has its own time.
+This time is different from our known time.
+There are more spaces and more times, and even one given space can have more times.

-Keywords: space-matter theory, wave of time, wave of space, time, space, matter, time and spatial distance expresses by energy, algorithm of space and matter, information of space and matter, gateway between space and matter
+Keywords: space-matter theory, wave of time, wave of space, time, space, matter, time and spatial distance expresses by energy, algorithm of space and matter, information of space and matter, gateway between space and matter, definition of space, definition of time, definition of matter